School of Architecture

 Niklaus Kohler - Professor at the University of Karlsruhe, Germany.

-SongKun - Professor, Associate president of school of Architecture, Tianjin University
+SongKun - Professor, Associate president of the school of Architecture, Tianjin University.

-XuZhen - Associate Professor, Associate president of school of Architecture, Tianjin University
+XuZhen - Associate Professor, Associate president of the school of Architecture, Tianjin University.

 This school offers programs in: